 Those most highly regarded were literati because they were able to write in a refined and polished language.
-Normally the task to draft edicts was undertaken by officials in the secretariat (zhongshusheng 中書省), but especially in the early Tang period 唐 (618-907), Academicians from the North Gate (Beimen 北門) were entrusted with the draft of edicts.
-Emperor Xuanzong wanted to entrust this important task to real experts and therefore ordered Zhang Yue 張說, Zhang Jiuling 張九齡 and Xu Anzhen 徐安貞 to assign trustworthy experts in literature as Hanlin Academicians.
+Normally the task to draft edicts was carried out by officials in the Palace Secretariat (zhongshusheng 中書省), but especially in the early Tang period 唐 (618-907), Academicians from the North Gate (Beimen 北門) were entrusted with the draft of edicts.
+Emperor Xuanzong wanted to entrust this important task to real experts and therefore ordered Zhang Yue 張說 (663-730), Zhang Jiuling 張九齡 (673-740), and Xu Anzhen 徐安貞 (dates unknown) to assign trustworthy experts in literature as Hanlin Academicians.
 The Academy was located within the palace compound west of the Linde Hall 麟德宮 and thus located nearer to the imperial lodge than the Secretariat.

-During the Yuan period 元 (1279-1368) the Hanlin Academy was retained, but there was also a Mongolian Hanlin Academy (Menggu Hanlin yuan 蒙古翰林院) entrusted with the translation of documents.
+During the Yuan period 元 (1279-1368), the Hanlin Academy was retained, but there was also a Mongolian Hanlin Academy (Menggu Hanlin yuan 蒙古翰林院) entrusted with the translation of documents.
 The task to supervise imperially sponsored publications, especially the dynastic histories, became an ever more important aspect of the Hanlin Academy.

 The structure of the Hanlin Academy became more complex from the Ming period 明 (1368-1644) on.
-At the head was a Chancellor of the Hanlin Academy (Zhangyuan xueshi 掌院學士, rank 5A) supervising an Academician Expositor-in-waiting (shijiang xueshi 侍講學士, rank 6A), an Academician Reader-in-waiting (shidu xueshi, rank 6A), and an hereditary erudite of the Five Classics (shixi wujing boshi 世襲五經博士, rank 8A), as well as several Hanlin bachelors of the six offices of scrutinity (liuke shujishi 六科庶吉士) with or without an official rank.
+At the head was a Chancellor of the Hanlin Academy (Zhangyuan xueshi 掌院學士, rank 5A) supervising an Academician Expositor-in-waiting (shijiang xueshi 侍講學士, rank 6A), an Academician Reader-in-waiting (shidu xueshi, rank 6A), and an hereditary erudite of the Five Classics (shixi wujing boshi 世襲五經博士, rank 8A), as well as several Hanlin bachelors of the six offices of scrutinity (liuke shujishi 六科庶吉士, cooperating with the Six Ministries) with or without an official rank.
 Although the official rank of the academicians was not very high, a post in the Academy could serve as a booster for further career.
 Academicians were, furthermore, allowed to enter the Wenyuan Hall 文淵閣 to consult secret documents.

-The number of Academicians increased considerably under the Qing dynasty 清 (1644-1911).
-There were two Chancellors (rank 5A), a Manchu and a Chinese, selected from among the Grand Academicians (daxueshi 大學士), the ministers of the six ministries (liubu shangshu 六部尚書) and the vice ministers (shilang 侍郎).
-There were six Readers-in-waiting (rank 5B) and six Expositors-in-waiting (rank 5B), half staffed by Manchus and half by Chinese; an hereditary erudite of the Court of Imperial Sacrifices (Shengyi taichangsi boshi 聖裔太常寺博士, rank 7A), a position inheritable to the descendants of the third son of Duke Yansheng 衍聖公, a descendant of Confucius; an hereditary erudite of the Five Classics (rank 8A), and Hanlin bachelors of the six offices of scrutinity.
-The high positions of the Qing period Hanlin Academy were not occupied by professional drafters but were mere honorific posts often occupied by persons concurrently acting in another position.
-The persons occupying the hereditary positions were also not entrusted with the drafting of documents but instead had to supervise the administration of the national Confucius temples and those of the Song period Neo-Confucian scholar Zhu Xi 朱熹.
+The high positions of the Qing period Hanlin Academy were not occupied by professional drafters, but were mere honorific posts often occupied by persons concurrently acting in another position.
+The persons occupying the hereditary positions were also not entrusted with the drafting of documents but instead had to supervise the administration of the national Confucius temples and those of the Song period Neo-Confucian scholar Zhu Xi 朱熹 (1130-1200).
 The offical posts in the Hanlin Academy were thus only vain titles, but titles of high regard.
 Once obtaining such a title, it would be easy to rise into higher positions in the central government.
-Persons occupying the lower ranks of the Hanlin Academy were often assigned to positions concurrently serving in the Southern Study (nanshufang xingzou 南書房行走) and thus had easily access to the Emperor or the Crown Prince and had insight and eventually influence on the daily business, or were at least highly estimated by outsiders.
+Persons occupying the lower ranks of the Hanlin Academy were often assigned to positions concurrently serving in the Southern Study (nanshufang xingzou 南書房行走) and thus had easily access to the emperor or the crown prince and had insight and eventually influence on the daily business, or were at least highly estimated by outsiders.